bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'format' command

 The 'format' command is designed to create an environment variable that holds a string which has been built according to some user-defined templates.
 In the following example the environment variable would have been modified to hold a string that is "1.06".

     let num := pow(2,1/12)
-    format num := "%.2d" \num
+    format num := "%.2d" ${num}

 This command follows a convension that is similar to the 'let' command.
 The first word after the 'format' keyword is to be interpreted as the name of an environment variable, which should then be followed by a string that is ":=", and then a string that is quoted by a pair of quotation-marks, and additional arguments.
 Whatever inside the quotation-marks are the considered the template expressing how a string is to be built.
 Currently, only the following formatting groups are recognized.

 + %